ssciwr/predicTCR/README_DEV.md

 This can be set using the `PREDICTCR_JWT_SECRET_KEY` environment variable.
 If this is not set or is less than 16 chars, a new random secret key is generated when the server starts.

-### URL

-The website is then served at https://localhost/
-Note that the SSL keys are self-signed keys and your browser will still warn about the site being insecure.

 ### User signup activation email

 When you sign up for an account when running locally it will send an email (if port 25 is open) to whatever address you use.